vikingsheepart/budget-app/README.md

 * Error handling for authenticatoin

-* Refactor react-dates' date picker for better UI on mobile
+* Customize react-dates' date picker for better UI on mobile

 * Link multiple auth providers to an account

+### Custom Configurations

+* Code splitting to optimize load time at second visit

+* Add hashes to filenames for cache-busting

 ## Getting Started